AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	Scope to which the metadata applies (i.e. dataset, series, service).

 :Guidance:
 	This is not a UK GEMINI element, but required in ISO 19115 encoding.
-For metadata created on the SSDI, this element is set by the choice of template and should not be changed.
+For metadata created on `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__, this element is set by the choice of template and should not be changed.

 |userdoc_fig_7_5_1_HierarchyLevel|